 ***Throughput and Latency measurements are an average of readings taken from one on‐network and two off‐network Ookla speed check servers.

 II.
 Impact of Specialized Services

 Ben Lomand Connect does offer specialized services such as VOIP and IPTV.
 BLTV is provided over the same broadband connection as the high‐speed internet connection.
 We set BLTV IPTV streams with a higher priority than best-effort internet traffic within the core and last-mile connection to maintain a consistent and high-quality video service.
 We do not change the priority of any other internet-based service either negatively or positively.

 Individual internet data service pricing is listed in the “Bundles” and “Internet” sections of this website.
-A one‐time $10.00 membership fee is required to initiate new service for Cooperative customers and Telephone service is required to subscribe to Internet service.
-In some cases, a security deposit for new service may also be required.
-There is a $99.00 installation fee for Internet service, which is waived with a 24‐month contract.
-If service is discontinued before the contract end date, there is an early termination fee of $99.00.
+A one‐time $10.00 membership fee is required to initiate new service for Cooperative customers.
+In some cases, a security deposit for a new service may also be required.

 A modem is required for Internet service.
-Customers may provide their own modem or purchase one from Ben Lomand Connect.
-Modems available for purchase from Ben Lomand Connect are listed on our website.
-Modems purchased from Ben Lomand Connect have a one year warranty from the date of purchase.
-Phone and electrical surge protectors are strongly suggested.
+Customers may provide their own modem or lease one from Ben Lomand Connect.
+Modems available for lease from Ben Lomand Connect are listed on our website.

 II.
 Privacy Policies